Top Ten Tips

 Although California does not restrict drivers because of their age, drivers who are 70 or older must renew their licenses in person, must take a written test and must have their vision checked.
 General information regarding seniors and the DMV may be found on the DMV's website here: Senior Driver Information.

-Sometimes an encounter with law enforcement or other situations may cause Sonoma County law enforcement to issue a DS 427 Notice of Noncompliance.
+Sometimes an encounter with law enforcement or other situations may cause Sonoma County law enforcement to issue a DS427 Notice of Priority Reexamination (usually for alleged medical incidents), or see older 2004 version, or a DS427 Notice of Regular Reexamination (usually for alleged lack of knowledge or skill incidents).
 A concerned relative, friend or caregiver might have completed a DS 699 Request for Reexamination.
-In these situations, typically an informal telephone interview is conducted by a DMV driver safety hearing officer to determine if certain facts justify a suspension.
+In these situations, typically an informal telephone "reexamination" interview is conducted by a DMV driver safety hearing officer to determine if certain facts justify a suspension.
 It is always advisable to contact a local Santa Rosa DUI or DMV defense lawyer to discuss the nature of this interview and how to approach and prepare for this interview.

 The Santa Rosa DMV hearing officer will complete a DS 2124 Driver Safety Report recommending a suspension, set aside (removal of suspension) or other action.
-If the decision is suspension, then the driver typically receives a Notice of Suspension/Revocation which indicates that the driving privilege has been suspended as of a certain date and that the driver has a certain amount of time to request a formal hearing to challenge that suspension.
-If you are notified of such a reexamination, you should consider requesting a hearing in Santa Rosa within the time allowed for such a request so that you may have the opportunity to explain any unfair decision and demonstrate your ability to drive safely.
+If the decision is suspension, then the driver typically receives a DS2439 Notice of Physical/Mental Condition Suspension, or a DS2439 Notice of Lack of Skill Suspension, which indicates that the driving privilege has been suspended as of a certain date and that the driver has a certain amount of time to request a formal hearing to challenge that suspension.
+If you are notified of such a reexamination, you should consider hiring a Sonoma County DUI attorney to request a hearing in Santa Rosa within the time allowed for such a request so that you may have the opportunity to explain why the decision was unfair and ask for the opportunity to demonstrate your ability to drive safely.

 As with medical suspensions, the Santa Rosa DMV recognizes that your age and any need to sharpen safe driving skills are not your fault, and so these hearings are not meant to punish you or set you up for failure.
 The DMV wants everyone to maintain driving independence for as long as possible.
 But as our population ages, Sonoma County DUI lawyers know that, as with DUIs, accidents caused by driving error continue to make headlines (see for example: Sonoma Crosswalk Accident Heightens Focus on Elderly Drivers), so police and the Santa Rosa DMV are increasingly pressured to act aggressively to promote safety, the singular focus of any DMV interview or hearing.
 This is an opportunity to show you are not a hazard on the Sonoma County roads.